Abyla bicarinata

 Abyla bicarinata is a colonial siphonophore in the family Abylidae.
 It was described in 1925.

 Description

 A wide anterior nectophore with side ridges creates a wing like appearance and providing wing functions.
 They are also have rounded edges of facets.
 There is no transverse ridge between the ventral and apico-ventral facets.
 On the posterior side the nectophore is both the same width and length reinforcing the round and wing shape.
 They have combs that contain between 4 and 7 strong ostial teeth.

 Distribution

 The species has been found off the southeast coast of Hawaii at depths below 1000 m during the summer months.
 It was also spotted off the coast of California at 200 m.
 Individuals were found in the South China Sea during winter.
-There are also records from off the coast of California and Hawaii in the upper 200 me of the water column, rarely below 1000 m.
+There are also records from off the coast of California and Hawaii in the upper 200 m of the water column, rarely below 1000 m.